icaps25/icaps25.github.io/content/attending/registration.md

 A **full 5-days Regular and Student Fees** include:

-* attendance at ICAPS 2025 conference - admission to workshops and tutorials, invited talks, technical sessions, community meeting, poster and demo sessions
+* attendance to ICAPS 2025 conference - admission to workshops and tutorials, invited talks, technical sessions, community meeting, poster and demo sessions
 * up to 2 papers in ICAPS conference proceedings (published by AAAI)
 * attendance to CPAIOR sessions on the same days registered for ICAPS
 * conference package